 - Ensure that the same problem does not arise at any time in the future, either with your case or with anyone else.

 The office of Loosemores is based in High Street, Cardiff and is divided into working departments.
-Each department has a designated member of staff who will deal with complaints on behalf of the practice.
-You will find a list of these people in the table overleaf.
+Each department has a designated Complaint Handler who will deal with complaints on behalf of the practice.

-We would encourage you, in the first instance, to voice any concern, which you may have direct to the person who is dealing with your matter, either by telephone or in writing.
+We would encourage you, in the first instance, to voice any concern, you have direct to the person who is dealing with your matter, either by telephone, by email or in writing.
 If you feel unable to do this, or feel that this is inappropriate, then please contact the appropriate Complaint Handler.
 You may telephone with your complaint.
-If however, the problem is a complex one it will be easier for us to deal with it if you put something in writing.
+If, however, the problem is a complex one it will be easier for us to deal with it if you put something in writing.

 What will happen when you make a complaint?

-- If we are able to respond to your complaint over the telephone we will do so and, where appropriate, confirm our response in writing.
+- If we can respond to your complaint over the telephone we will do so and, where appropriate, confirm our response in writing.

-- In other cases within three days of us receiving the complaint we will send you a letter acknowledging receipt, confirming the identity of the Complaint Handler who will investigate the matter and enclosing a copy of this procedure.
+- In other cases, within three days of us receiving the complaint we will acknowledge receipt by telephone, email or letter, confirming the identity of the Complaint Handler who will investigate the matter and enclosing a copy of this procedure.

 - The Complaint Handler will investigate your complaint.
 This will usually involve a thorough appraisal of the file and he or she will speak to the member of staff who is or was acting for you.
-Wherever possible this Investigation will be concluded within 14 days of the date of sending you the acknowledgement letter.
-If more time is required the Complaint Handler will write to you with an updated timescale for the investigation explaining the reasons why the additional investigation time is necessary.
+Wherever possible this Investigation will be concluded within 14 days of the date of sending you the acknowledgement of your complaint.

 - The Senior Partner will re-investigate the complaint and will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining the reasons.